View of Mt Cook from Hooker Valley Track

 Difficulty: Easy

-This particular track in Mt Cook National Park is great for anyone with an average fitness level and it is suitable for families as it’s a relatively flat path with only a few stairs.
-The predominately gravel path winds through an open valley between several ridges within the Southern Alps.
-Giving you glimpses at previous avalanches and the jagged landscape of the Alps.
+Hooker Valley Track is known as one of the most family-friendly Mt Cook day hikes due to its relatively flat path with only 124 meters in elevation change.
+The predominately gravel path winds through an open valley between several ridges within the Southern Alps, Giving you glimpses at previous avalanches and the jagged landscape of the Alps.
 The three swing bridges which stretch across the Hooker River are the closest you will get to being near any significant heights.

 Hooker Valley Track is designed to avoid any risk of avalanches, so stick to the path and you shouldn’t get crushed by tumbling snow or rocks, but keep your ears open as you may hear a few on the nearby mountains!
 The surrounding landscape is built up on schist, low lying vegetation and plenty of large boulders which tumbled down from the mountains above.